tggreene/goodplace/README.md

 ## Todo

-- [ ] Add easy running of cljs, js parts
+- [x] Add easy running of cljs, js parts
+- [x] Add authentication for routes
+- [ ] Add user management
+- [ ] Add authorization for routes
+- [ ] Add individual pages for server errors
 - [ ] Add components to wrap inertia links, buttons
+- [ ] Separate handlers into namespaces
+- [ ] Separate pages into namespaces
 - [ ] Reimplement cljs friendly hooks for inertia

 ## Adding a new page or route